FiditeNemini/mflux-commander/README.md

 This will:

 1. Create a new session directory or use a recent one
-2. Generate 4 variations with random seeds
+2. Generate 4 iterations with random seeds
 3. Open a live preview in your browser
 4. Save all results with metadata
 5. Create an interactive HTML gallery